Uberspace/lab/source/guide_prosody.rst

 .. note:: We are using ``luaexpat`` in the version ``1.3.0-1`` due of an `known issue`_ with the newer versions.

+Unfortunately, both ``luasec`` and the current version of Prosody require a newer version of openssl than the one installed on the system.
+Fortunately, the Uberspace administrators have placed a current version in ``/opt/ubrspc/openssl35/`` that works.

 The following dependencies_ (``luasocket``, ``luaexpat``, ``luafilesystem`` and ``luasec``) are required:

 ::